 Dr. Amy Zigler, Visiting Assistant Professor of Music, has been invited to join the American Musicological Society's Committee on Women and Gender.
 This national honor is extended to select individuals who will work together to advance the status and representation of women in the Society and in the discipline.
 To learn more, read the full story here.

-Donna Rothrock, Associate Librarian and Assistant Professor of Music Education, presented her paper, "Why: The Recomposition/Reworking/Resetting/Updating of Herbst's Der Herr ist unser König" at the 3rd Bethlehem Conference on Moravian History and Music, October 11-14, 2012, on the campus of Moravian College and Theological Seminary in Bethlehem, PA.
+Donna Rothrock also presented her paper, "Why: The Recomposition/Reworking/Resetting/Updating of Herbst's Der Herr ist unser König" at the 3rd Bethlehem Conference on Moravian History and Music, October 11-14, 2012, on the campus of Moravian College and Theological Seminary in Bethlehem, PA.
 This international conference, held biennially, featured presenters from the U.S., Canada, St. Thomas, Antigua, Sweden, Germany, Poland, Czech Republic, Israel, and Surinam.

 Rebecca Bell, First-Year flute major studying with Debra Reuter-Pivetta, was a winner at the Raleigh Area Flute Association's Annual Review and Contest.
 Flutists of all ages from North Carolina, Tennessee, and Virginia come to participate in this event.
 Each participant performs two solos for written evaluation and an opportunity to receive cash awards.
 Rebecca performed Georges Hüe's Fantasie in the Contest Winners' Recital, held on Saturday, November 10, 2012 at Highland United Methodist Church in Raleigh.